Recruit a LaGrange College Intern

 prospective intern is reminded that the "pay-off" is not reflected in the compensation

-but in the valuable experience gained by working in a professional environment.
+but in the valuable experience gained by working in a professional environment as long as the internship meets the NACE definition of a legitimate internship.
+All the following

 We look forward to working with you.